-California Water Code Section 10632 (h) A draft water shortage contingency resolution or ordinance.
+California Water Code Section 10632 (a)(8) A draft water shortage contingency resolution or ordinance.

-MCWD Board of Directors adopt the Water Shortage Contingency Plan in Resolution No. 2005-31, which enables implementation of the Plan upon advice of staff based in part on the triggering mechanisms discussed herein.
+MCWD Board of Directors adopted the Water Shortage Contingency Plan in Resolution No. 2014, which enables implementation of the Plan upon advice of staff based in part on the triggering mechanisms discussed herein.
 The resolution is attached as Appendix A to this Plan.